Expansion of Russia (1500–1800): 1648–1709: Ukraine

-Ukraine Partitioned: After 1667 eastern Ukraine was divided into four areas.
+Ukraine Partitioned: After 1667, eastern Ukraine was divided into four areas.
 The Right Bank of the Dnieper gradually returned to Polish control.
 On the Left Bank was the Cossack Hetmanate under Russian suzerainty.
 Over the next hundred years, it was slowly converted into a group of normal Russian provinces.
 To the east of this and south of the Belgorod Line was the Sloboda Ukraine.
 This area, newly settled by immigrants from further west, retained a Cossack way of life, but Russia never permitted a Cossack political organization.
 South of the Hetmanate on the Dnieper bend, Zaporizhia was nominally subject to the Hetmanate but was practically self-governing.
 Over the next century, these areas shared the fate of the Hetmanate.

-The Izium Line: From 1680 a triangular area south of the Belgorod Line in the Sloboda Ukraine was fortified.
-The new line was 530 kilometers long and enclosed 30,000 square km.
-It pushed the frontier another 160 km southward to within 150 km of the Black Sea coast.
-From Userdsk west of the southeast corner of the Belgorod Line, it ran southwest to Valuyki(1593,625s,60s) and then south down the Oskol River to its juncture with the Donets (750s) below the old site of Tsarev-Borisov which was apparently reestablished.
-It then turned northwest up the Donets past Izium, Zmiiv, and Valky to Kolomak(650s,150w) with an extension southwest down the Kolomak River to Poltava.
-Kolomak is about 60 km southwest of the west end of the Belgorod Line at Okhtyrka.
+The Izium Line: From 1680, a triangular area south of the Belgorod Line in the Sloboda Ukraine was fortified.
+The new line was 530km long and enclosed 30,000 square km.
+It pushed the frontier another 160km southward to within 150km of the Black Sea coast.
+From Userdsk west of the southeast corner of the Belgorod Line, it ran southwest to Valuyki (1593,625s,60s) and then south down the Oskol River to its juncture with the Donets (750s) below the old site of Tsarev-Borisov which was apparently reestablished.
+It then turned northwest up the Donets past Izium, Zmiiv, and Valky to Kolomak (650s,150w) with an extension southwest down the Kolomak River to Poltava.
+Kolomak is about 60km southwest of the west end of the Belgorod Line at Okhtyrka.
 The area inside the line corresponds approximately to Kharkiv Oblast and contains the modern city of Kharkiv which began as a small fort about 1630.